 Translation Rates – The Ultimate Guide

-The 13 Things You Need to Know To Master Buying Translation Services!
+The 13 Things You Must Know About Translation Prices and Costs.

 Find a Reputable Translation Agency.
-Diligent translation buyers will make sure they buy from a reputable translation vendor.
-That is easy to assess.
-Is your translation vendor a member of the American Translators Association?
+Diligent translation buyers make sure they buy from reputable translation vendors.
+Is your vendor a member of the American Translators Association?
 Do they show their client names on their website?
+How many positive Google reviews do they have?
 Not difficult to assess, right?
 Check if a translation company is a member in good standing of the American Translators Association here: https://web.atanet.org/directory/companies.php.

 Understand How Translation Rates Work.
-What about assessing if the translation vendor is charging you a fair price?
-This is the challenge we tackle here!
-This article will help you understand which factors vendors consider when pricing a translation project and empower you to negotiate the best rates with your vendor.
+How to know if the translation vendor is charging you a fair price?
+This is the challenge we tackle here.
+This article helps you understand the factors vendors consider to price a translation project.
+Know these factors to negotiate the best translation prices possible.

 Translation rates vary wildly.
-You will see from outrageous prices to translation fees too good to be true.
-While the highest prices don't guarantee the best quality, going with the lowest rates will always result in botched projects.
-Unfortunately, there are plenty of scammers in the translation market.
-We recommend that you choose a translation agency in the US with average rates.
+You see prices that go from outrageous to too good to be true.
+While the highest price doesn’t guarantee the best quality, going with the lowest rates will always result in botched projects.
+Unfortunately, there is plenty of fly-by-night companies in the translation market.
+Outside of the United States, the chances of being scammed are even higher since vendors are beyond the reach of our legal system.
+Pick a translation agency based in the US charging average translation rates.

-Let's now see how the rates are calculated and what prices are acceptable!
+Let’s now see how the rates are calculated and what price range is acceptable!

-Per-word rates are the most common metric for pricing in the translation industry.
+Per-word rate is the most common measurement for pricing in the translation industry.
 Translation rates in 2022 range from $0.09 to $0.40 per word in the United States.
 They vary due to factors such as language combination, volume, turnaround, and subject matter.

-Wordcount: typically, per-word rates are based on the number of words in the source document.
-For documents in Japanese, Chinese, Hebrew, and Arabic, you may be charged based on the actually translated words due to difficulty counting the original document's words.
-Make sure to clarify this with your translation vendor to avoid surprises.
-This becomes significant when the target language (language you are translating into) is prone to have a higher number of words — for example, Spanish and Portuguese use way more words to express a similar idea than in English.
+Wordcount: per-word rates are based on the number of words in the source document.
+For documents in Japanese, Chinese, Hebrew, and Arabic, you may be charged based on the actually translated words due to difficulty in counting the original document’s words.
+Clarify this with your translation vendor to avoid surprises.
+This becomes significant when the target language (language you are translating into) is prone to have a higher number of words.
+Spanish and Portuguese, for example, use way more words than English to convey a similar idea.

 Translation Rates Per Hour: Less Common.
 Translation rates per word are ideal for assignments such as proofreading, where the translator will not need to type the entire document.
 It is also a good arrangement for projects where the translator will spend time handling graphics or checking the finalized document for issues before it is printed.
-Ideal for Time-Based Assignments: The translation rate per hour is also traditionally applied to other language-related assignments such as desktop publishing (DTP) assignments and interpretation (meaning "oral translation" in person or over the phone).
-Translator hourly rates in the United States in 2021 range from $30 range from $70 per hour depending on language combination, volume, turnaround, and subject matter.
+Ideal for Time-Based Assignments: The translation rate per hour is also applied to other assignments such as desktop publishing (DTP) assignments and interpretation (meaning “oral translation”).
+Translator hourly rates in the United States in 2022 range from $30 to $70 per hour depending on language combination, volume, turnaround, and subject matter.

 Translation Rates Per Page: Rarely Used!
 Although rare, some translation vendors will charge based on the number of pages in a document.
 Translation cost per page can be tricky since the number of words on a page may vary wildly.
-Per page rates in the United States in 2021 range from $30 to $100 per page depending on language pair, subject matter, turnaround, and file type (MS Word, PDF, InDesign, etc.) Some particular types of translation (e.g., sworn translator provided by trade board-approved translators in Brazil) are based on such rates.
+Per page rates in the United States in 2022 range from $30 to $100 per page depending on language pair, subject matter, turnaround, and file type (MS Word, PDF, InDesign, etc.) Some rare types of translation (e.g., sworn translations in Brazil) use such rates.